 Disability Services offer a wide variety of advice and training in regards to assistive technology.

 Disability Coordinators provides support, advice, and guidance to students regarding all aspects of disability in relation to learning and teaching.

 The University has a network of Disability Contacts within academic schools, faculties, and services.

 Disability support equipment and services

-If youre a student affected by disability or impairment then you could benefit from access to a range of equipment and support services.
+If youre a disabled student, you could benefit from access to a range of equipment and support services.

 Disabled international students